samtron1412/docs/soc/edu/learning.md

 - Diffuse mode: relaxing => gain new insights
     + Spending time to think in a relax way about the problem in a natural setting or a comfortable setting.
+- Going back and forth between two modes is very important.
+    + Don't just stay in one mode

 ## Procrastination